philltran/message_private/README.txt

 CONFIGURATION
 -------------
 The module has no menu or modifiable settings.
-There is no configuration.
+There is not much configuration.
 When enabled, the module will provide a new message type "Private Message" and a Message Private View.

+When using the Message Private OG sub-module, the Group Messages display has a contextual filter which filters by group ID of the logged in user.
+This is developed taking into account that a content type called "Group" exists for all Group instances.
+Anything other than this setup requires user customisation.

 DEVELOPMENT & TEST
 ------------------
+ * Combine "Inbox", "Sent" and "Group" as sub-tabs under one called "Messages"
  * Add "Messages" tab to message entity view
  * Add to admin screen the option to turn on or off email notifications.
 Also per user basis using a flag on user account.